Jsummerstime/IT394/README.md

 In / etc/ansible/host, uncomment [webservers] and add the IP address of the VM you wish to configure into a Wagtail server below it.

-### If the above has already been configured, use the following commands to automatically configure a Wagtail blog:
+#### If the above has already been configured, use the following commands to automatically configure a Wagtail blog:

     sudo apt install git
     git clone https://github.com/Jsummerstime/IT394/
     cd IT394
-    ansible-playbook -u cadet playbook2.yml --ask-become-pass
+    ansible-playbook -u username playbook2.yml --ask-become-pass